Vibrant cultures promote innovation and collaboration and deliver stronger results. What are you doing to build a vibrant culture?

-Welcome to Vibrancy thought leadership.
-This page is designed to share interviews and blogs about the harmonic vibrancy framework.
-It is a framework we use extensively in our transformation work.
-We believe one key to innovating our leadership mindset and behaviors is to listen to thought leaders and “positive deviants” or the best people we have found in a given field and learn from them.
+We use the vibrancy framework extensively in our transformation work to help clients build a culture of innovation and collaboration.
+This page contains several interviews with the creator of the vibrancy framework.
+We believe one key to successful transformation is listening to thought leaders and “positive deviants” or the best people in a given field.
 Our Voice America series, Innovative Leaders Driving Thriving Organizations is designed to present genuine conversations with successful leaders across a broad spectrum of fields.
 This resource is intended to offer unique, high value conversations and research.

 These conversations are often accompanied by blog posts from those interviewed.

 Why Care?
 By understanding where your organization excels and where it falls short, you will be able to address challenges and build on your strengths to create more vibrancy and greater success.
-Our goal is to create vibrant, sustainable organizations that attract and retain the best talent, and continue to build a sustainable communities that renew themselves for the next 100 years and beyond.
+Our goal is to create organizations that attract and retain the best talent and accomplish their missions and visions.
+These organizations are the foundation for thriving communities that renew themselves for the next 100 years and beyond.

 What We See.
-Jim Ritchie-Dunham and the research team from the Institute for Strategic Clarity, including leaders from diverse disciplines, have surveyed over 1,500 individuals about the groups in which they participate.
-The survey participants and the data told an interesting story.
-In some of the groups, the survey participants experienced total scarcity, in others some scarcity and some vibrancy, and in still others they experienced deep vibrancy.
-They told us that in the groups where they experienced greater vibrancy, they also experienced a higher quality in the group’s leadership.
-They also shared that where they experienced greater overall vibrancy (harmonic vibrancy), they experienced a greater connection to five key elements (shown in the image above):
+Jim Ritchie-Dunham and the research team from the Institute for Strategic Clarity, including leaders from diverse disciplines, have surveyed over 2,500 individuals about the groups in which they participate.
+Participants told us that in the groups where they experienced greater vibrancy, they also experienced a higher quality in the group’s leadership and they experienced a greater connection to five key elements:

 - the group